toshiokk/be/README.md

 ### How to use Project file

-You can load all of the files in your project by passing project file to BE editor like:
+You can load all of the files in your project by passing project file to BE editor, like:

     $ be my_proj.bep